February 1922

 Abbott (2000), pg 278; O’Callaghan (2018), pg 102

-A Catholic, John Duffin (28), is shot by gunmen on Sunnyside St in Belfast and died the following day.
+A Catholic, John Duffin (28), is shot by gunmen on Sunnyside St in Belfast and dies the following day.

 Parkinson (2004), pg 227

-(Both Ó Duibhir and Ozseker says that O’Duffy wrote to Daly on the 4th March, following a meeting with 2nd Northern Division officers on the 2nd March, with Daly replying on the 8th vigourously defending his record. Ó Duibhir also says that O’Duffy had informed Richard Mulcahy, Minister of Defence, on the 21st February of his intention to replace Daly)
+(Both Ó Duibhir and Ozseker says that O’Duffy wrote to Daly on March 4th, following a meeting with 2nd Northern Division officers on March 2nd, with Daly replying on March 8th vigourously defending his record. Ó Duibhir also says that O’Duffy had informed Richard Mulcahy, Minister of Defence, on February 21st of his intention to replace Daly)

 Subsequently, Daly is made V/C of the anti-Treaty 1st Northern Division under Sean Lehane.